Cyberattacks causing widespread data breaches are more prevalent than ever

 As in any lawsuit, the plaintiff must demonstrate ‘injury.’
 In Friends of the Earth, Inc. v.
 Laidlaw Envtl.
 Servs.
 (TOC) Inc., the U.S. Supreme Court held that for a plaintiff to maintain a lawsuit they must show:

-Cyber or other criminals have stolen your data from a third party, but to date no adverse effects are known.
+Cyber or other criminals have stolen your data from a third party, but to date, no adverse effects are known.
 Does the U.S. consumer have a standing and a remedy?
 Are they necessary if no harm has yet occurred?
-But, why would hackers steal information and never use it?
+Why would hackers steal information and never use it?
 Is it just a problem waiting to happen?

 Faced with these issues, the federal circuits are almost equally divided.
-Five circuits, the Third, Sixth, Seventh, Ninth, and District of Columbia have found the future reasonable threat of identity theft is adequate to confer standing.
-Four circuits, the First, Second, Fourth, and Eighth, finding no standing to sue the holder of data subjected to a data breach simply by pointing to the breach itself, requiring instead a greater threat.
+Five circuits, the Third, Sixth, Seventh, Ninth, and District of Columbia have found the reasonable future threat of identity theft is adequate to confer standing.
+Four circuits, the First, Second, Fourth, and Eighth, finding no standing to sue the holder of data subjected to a data breach by merely pointing to the breach itself, requiring a greater threat instead.

 This case is presently on writ of certiorari review with the U.S. Supreme Court.

 D.C.
 Circuit - Attias v.
 Carefirst, Inc. Several health insurance companies’ databases were breached containing the putative class action members PPI.
 This Circuit found the mere fact information stored in a database created sufficiently ‘substantial risk’ of future identity theft to satisfy III standing requirements.
 Many of these courts point to cybercriminals intent along with the sheer fact the data was stolen as a valid basis to confer standing to sue.